Landis' conjecture: a survey: Other recent contributions

 where $A(x):=(a_{ij}(x))_{n\times n}$ is a symmetric, locally uniformly elliptic matrix, $a_{ij}\in L_{\operatorname{loc}}^{\infty}(\Omega)$, $W_i,b_i\in L_{\operatorname{loc}}^{p}(\Omega)$, $p>n$, $q\in L_{\operatorname{loc}}^{r}(\Omega)$, $r>n/2$, and $\Omega\subset \R^n$ is a domain.

-For general operators of this type, it was known since Pli\'s \cite[Theorem 2]{Plis63} that Landis' conjecture has a negative answer: Pli\'s exhibited an operator in $\R^3$ with a H\"older-continuous matrix field $A$ and smooth terms $W,q$ which admits a nontrivial solution vanishing identically outside a ball.
+For general operators of this type, it was known since Pli\'s \cite[Theorem 2]{Plis63} (see also \cite{Mi74}) that Landis' conjecture has a negative answer: Pli\'s exhibited an operator in $\R^3$ with a H\"older-continuous matrix field $A$ and smooth terms $W,q$ which admits a nontrivial solution vanishing identically outside a ball.
 This is a surprising counterexample to the property of unique continuation at infinity.
-In view of this, the only hope to derive the UCI is by requiring some additional hypotheses on the operator.
+In view of this, the only hope of deriving the UCI is to impose some additional hypotheses on the operator.